gergoerdi/clashilator/README.md

     :: "CLK" ::: Clock System
     -> "FOO" ::: Signal System Bit
     -> "BAR" ::: Signal System (Unsigned 4)
-    -> ("BAZ" ::: Signal System (Unsigned 10), "QUUX" ::: Signal System Bit)
+    -> ( "BAZ"  ::: Signal System (Unsigned 10)
+       , "QUUX" ::: Signal System Bit
+       )
 topEntity = ...
 makeTopEntity 'topEntity
 ```

-and you put this in your Cabal file:
+and you put this in your Cabal file (`x-clashilator-clock` can be
+omitted if you have only a single clock):

 ```
 custom-setup